The website www.sympany.ch cannot be displayed correctly. Please update your browser: https://browsehappy.com

 Good to know:

 This is the amount that you have to pay from your own pocket for your health care every year.
-If these costs exceed your annual deductible, Sympany pays 90 percent of the additional costs (10 percent is your retention fee).
+If these costs exceed your annual deductible, Sympany pays 90% of the additional costs (10% is your retention fee).

 Insured persons residing in Switzerland: